ezsystems/commerce-documentation/docs/user_manual/shop_administration/chat_tool_olark.md

 ![](img/olark_installation.png)

-After storing the configuration you see a chat tool at the bottom of your page.
+After storing the configuration you should see a chat tool at the bottom of your page.

-In the settings section on [www.olark.com](http://www.olark.com) you can also configure, among others:
+In the settings section on [www.olark.com](http://www.olark.com) you can also configure:

 - the location where the chat should appear
 - translations